 The UK has a two-stage appeal process.
 First, interested parties may ask the TRA to reconsider its decision.
 Reconsideration will usually be processed by a different team within the TRA.
 Where the reconsideration relates to a point of law, the TRA may immediately refer the matter to the Upper Tribunal before concluding the reconsideration.
 The Upper Tribunal is independent of the government and comprises judges and experts (such as economists).

 If interested parties are not satisfied with reconsideration by the TRA or by decisions of the Secretary of State, they may appeal to the Upper Tribunal.
 In determining these appeals, the Upper Tribunal must apply the principles of judicial review.
-This means that it will not re-make substantive decisions on the merits, but only consider whether they have been made in accordance with the legislation.
-Because of the technical nature of the TRA’s decisions and the policy judgments involved in the Secretary of State’s decisions, the Upper Tribunal will likely show significant deference to the TRA or Secretary of State’s decision.
+This means that it will not remake substantive decisions on the merits, but will only consider whether they have been made in accordance with the legislation.

 As set out at 5.12 Key Developments Regarding AD/CVD Measures, the TRA is developing entirely new practices, and practitioners are watching closely.

-The government has the power to review transactions on public interest grounds under the Enterprise Act 2002 (EA02).
-This allows the Secretary of State (SoS) for Business, Energy and Industrial Strategy (or the Secretary of State for Digital, Culture, Media and Sport for media mergers) to issue a Public Interest Intervention Notice or European Intervention Notice (“intervention notice(s)”) to review a transaction on specified public interest grounds.
-For the SoS to issue an intervention notice, a transaction must be reviewable under UK merger rules (with the exception of certain “special public interest” cases involving defence contractors or media businesses).
+Until the NSI Act takes effect, the government has the power to review transactions on public interest grounds under the Enterprise Act 2002 (EA02).
+This allows the Secretary of State to issue a Public Interest Intervention Notice or European Intervention Notice (an “intervention notice(s)”) to review a transaction on specified public interest grounds.
+For the Secretary of State to issue an intervention notice, a transaction must be reviewable under UK merger rules (with the exception of certain “special public interest” cases involving defence contractors or media businesses).

 The public interest considerations are currently: national security (including public security), financial stability, media plurality and, as of June 2020, to combat, and to mitigate the effects of, public health emergencies.
-The SoS has a residual ability to add or remove public interest considerations by statutory instrument approved by both Houses of Parliament.
+When the NSI Act takes effect, an intervention notice can no longer be issued on national security grounds, but there will be a continued ability to issue that notice on the remaining specified public interest grounds under EA02.

 Sectoral legislation may also apply to inward investments into the UK in regulated sectors; however, these regimes are beyond the scope of this chapter.
-For completeness, we also note that the SoS has the power under the Industry Act 1975 to block an acquisition by an overseas entity of an "important manufacturing undertaking" although this legislation has never been used.
+For completeness, we also note that the Secretary of State has the power under the Industry Act 1975 to block an acquisition by an overseas entity of an "important manufacturing undertaking" although this legislation has never been used.

-Where the SoS issues an intervention notice, the Competition and Markets Authority (CMA) prepares a report in relation to the public interest consideration.
+Where the Secretary of State issues an intervention notice, the Competition and Markets Authority (CMA) prepares a report in relation to the public interest consideration.
 In preparing the report, the CMA consults other government departments, sectoral regulators, industry associations and consumer organisations.
-The CMA reports to the SoS at Phase 1 and Phase 2 of the process.
+The CMA reports to the Secretary of State at Phase 1 and Phase 2 of the process.

-While the SoS must consider the CMA’s findings on public interest matters, it is not bound by the CMA's recommendations (other than on competition and jurisdictional matters).
-As noted above, the SoS is the ultimate decision-maker.
+While the Secretary of State must consider the CMA’s findings on public interest matters, it is not bound by the CMA's recommendations (other than on competition and jurisdictional matters).
+As noted above, the Secretary of State is the ultimate decision-maker.

-For a transaction to be reviewable under the public interest regime, there must be jurisdiction under the UK or EU merger rules (with the exception of “special public interest” situations).
+For a transaction to be reviewable under the current EA02 public interest regime, there must be jurisdiction under the UK merger rules (with the exception of “special public interest” situations).

 First, there must be a “relevant merger situation”.
-The UK merger rules capture minority acquisitions where one party acquires “material influence” in another.
-This may arise at shareholdings of as low as 10-15%, particularly in the case where there is also board representation or specific industry knowledge or expertise held by the investor and may exceptionally be obtained by other means alone (eg, board representation or contractual rights).
-In addition, the UK merger thresholds must be met, namely: (i) the target’s UK annual turnover exceeds GBP70 million; or (ii) the merger results in the creation or enhancement of a 25% share of supply or purchase in the UK (or in a substantial part of it).
+The UK merger rules capture minority acquisitions where one party acquires material influence in another.
+This may arise at shareholdings of as low as 10%, particularly in the case where there is also board representation or specific industry knowledge or expertise held by the investor and may exceptionally be obtained by other means alone (eg, board representation or contractual rights).
+In addition, the UK merger thresholds must be met, namely: (i) the target’s UK annual turnover exceeds GBP70 million; or (ii) the merger results in the creation or enhancement of a 25% share of supply or purchase in the UK (or a substantial part of it).

 Reduced jurisdictional thresholds were introduced in June 2018 for transactions in the military and dual-use, computer processing and quantum technology sectors.
 These reforms lowered the turnover test to GBP1 million and removed the requirement for an increment under the share of supply test.
 In July 2020, the reduced thresholds were extended to the AI, cryptography and advanced material sectors.

-No items or parties are exempt from review.
+No transactions or parties are exempt from review where they meet the NSI Act jurisdictional thresholds.

-These reforms reflect growing political unease over the perceived national security risks posed by foreign ownership of sensitive areas of the UK economy – particularly technology sectors, and a wider concern over the perceived potential for opportunistic acquisitions of UK companies that are undervalued as a result of COVID-19 and Brexit-related currency depreciation.
+The strengthening of the UK foreign investment regime reflects growing political unease over the perceived national security risks posed by foreign ownership of sensitive areas of the UK economy – particularly technology sectors, and a wider concern over the perceived potential for opportunistic acquisitions of UK companies that are undervalued as a result of COVID-19 and Brexit-related currency depreciation.
+This has also been reflected in a marked uptick in the number of intervention notices issued under the EA02 in the last few years.
+As of October 2021, eight of the 16 public interest interventions issued on national security grounds since June 2003 (when the EA02 took effect) were issued since 2019 (with four in the past year alone).

 The COVID-19 pandemic and associated government measures restricting business activities has led to the UK, like many other countries, granting unprecedented levels of government support to businesses.
 These ad hoc subsidies are not expected to continue longer than it takes for the pandemic to be brought under control.

 The UK has not traditionally operated extensive subsidy programmes.
 Until the end of the transition period, it had been bound by the strict state aid provisions of EU law.
 Even among EU members, the UK was notable for its comparatively low level of subsidies.
-Since the referendum to withdraw from the EU, however, the UK government has developed an industrial strategy and has indicated that it will change its approach to state aid while respecting WTO law.
+Since the end of the transition period and the conclusion of the UK–EU TCA, however, the UK government has had to develop an approach to state aid which aligns with the UK–EU TCA, respects WTO law and reflects the UK’s strategic interests.

-Agricultural subsidies are significant, at around EUR4 billion, a legacy of the EU Common Agricultural Policy (CAP).
-At the time of writing, the government has introduced an Agriculture Bill that would gradually replace the former subsidies regime with a new one.
+Agricultural subsidies are significant, at around EUR4 billion, a legacy of the EU Common Agricultural Policy (the “CAP”).
+At the time of writing, the Agriculture Act 2020 has entered into force and will gradually replace the former subsidies regime with a new one.
 Two types of subsidy will be available: those for public goods (eg, ensuring environmental outcomes) and those related to agriculture.
-The latter would include subsidies for starting production, improving productivity, and supporting ancillary activities by producers.
+The latter would include subsidies for starting production, improving productivity and supporting ancillary activities by producers.
 It is not clear at present what balance there will be between these two types of agricultural subsidy.

 Another important category of subsidies concerns research and development (R&D).
 Public expenditure is largely channelled through UK Research and Innovation (UKRI), a non-departmental public body with an annual budget of over GBP10 billion.
 Of this, more than GBP1 billion is allocated to its subsidiary, Innovate UK, to support businesses directly, with businesses competing for funds made available for specific purposes.
 Eligibility can include such conditions as making use of the subsidies in the UK.
 In addition, other UKRI expenditure, while mostly focused on supporting academic research, also includes some funding which benefits businesses.